LoveYouFyi/loveyouforms/README.md

 * Email Notifications & Spam Filter

-## Quick Start - View-Only
+# Quick Start - To view the Node Package Code

 Purpose of this quick-start is to get the codebase onto your local environment for viewing purposes only.
 These steps presently do not include setting up a local development environment.

+## Option #1 - Without Git
+**If you do not have access to Git and want to view the node package code:**

+Go to **<a href="https://github.com/LoveYouFyi/loveyouforms-package">loveyouforms-package</a>** where you can view the code directly on Github.com or download as a zip file.

+## Option #2 - Using Git

-1. Clone repository
+1. Clone or download this repository

-2. $ cd functions
+2. $ cd functions/

 3. $ git submodule init